 Hierarchy of Self-Actualization:

-Aspiring towards self-actualization is an incredible goal in that it takes a certain level of awareness to identify what you want from what you need.
-This is the overarching aspiration to maximize your potential, being the best self that you can possibly be, all the while continuing to strive to improve.
+Aspiring towards self-actualization is an incredible goal in that it takes a certain level of awareness to differentiate between what you want and what you need.
+This is the overarching aspiration to maximize your potential, being the best self that you can possibly be while continuing to strive to improve.
 Abraham Maslow conceived and outlined this concept in his book Motivation and Personality, discussing what he believed to be some of the key characteristics of self-actualized people.
 We will go over some of these characteristics in addition to going deeper into the different levels of self- actualization.
 Please note that everyone is different and faces different circumstances, so the order of needs is not entirely rigid.
 There is flexibility among the hierarchy.

 Traits of Self-Actualized People:

 These people find motivation in the potential for growth, not through a satisfaction of needs.
 Once you get to the point where you aren't needing certain things to get through life, you have more mental capacity to develop into a stronger and more earnest version of yourself.
-They aren't threatened or afraid of the unknown, or can accept it and embrace it in the face of their fear.
-They are those who have learned to accept themselves holistically, perceiving themselves as how they want to b while they work to change things about themselves such as bad habits or deficits.
+Self-actualized people aren't threatened or afraid of the unknown or rather, can accept the unknown and embrace it in the face of their fear.
+They are the people who have learned to accept themselves holistically, perceiving themselves as how they want to be while they work to change things about themselves that they consider to be weaknesses or deficits.
 They enjoy the moment at hand for its own sake, enjoying their existence in itself, and not just as a means to an end.
 It's also important to be spontaneous in both thought and action.
 While many of us might crave control and certainty, this sort of behavior and thinking does not allow for much growth.
 Maslow also believed that while self-actualization is about us as individuals, we should also be concerned about mankind as a whole.

 Unintentionally and inherently unconventional, self-actualized people accept that the world in which they live in cannot understand their minute characteristics.
 To achieve greater self-actualization, one must learn how to "let go" of the small things.
 There are many things in life that are outside of our control so instead of trying to change these things, we focus on what we can control and accept that we do not have the power to change every situation that arises to meet our desire.
 Finding your purpose in life can be a bumpy road and take time.
 A large reason why we are afraid to be ourselves is that we are afraid of judgment from others.
-Many people may craft their life choices based on what their family might think, even if this isn't always true.
+Many people may craft their life choices based on what their family or friends might think, even if their opinion isn't always accurate.
 You might want certain things, but don't pursue them because you know that your parents or someone else important in your life will disapprove.
 While these people might have the best intentions and truly believe that they know what is best, you are the one who has to live with your decisions so it's important to be the kind of person that you can be happy with instead of the person that you think others want you to be.
 Those who care about you will stand by you even if they don't agree with your decisions.
-Choosing yourself not only means making self-care a priority; sometimes difficult decisions must be made.
+Choosing yourself not only means making self-care a priority but that sometimes difficult decisions must be made.

-Talking with a mental health professional may be a good step to take in order to identify how you are progressing, in what ways you could improve, and any other insight an outside perspective can provide.
+Talking with a mental health professional may be a good step to take in order to identify how you are progressing, in what ways you could improve, and get some general insights that only an outside perspective can provide.
 Professionals have partnered with this interface known as BetterHelp, to get assistance for people more affordable and without having to worry about appointment times.
-This is allowing quality care to reach further than it has before and open a door in a wall that some encounter when seeking help.
+This is allowing quality care to reach further than it has before and open a door in a wall that many encounter when seeking help.